thegreat38/thegreat38/README.md

 **Featured proof:**

-- CareerOS uses AI-ready routes and transparent career reasoning.
 - Codex-Digital and siteops-style work explore AI-assisted developer workflows.
+- Project work focuses on transparent AI outputs that can be inspected, tested, and improved.

 **Status:** Comfortable and actively expanding.